qBioTurin/AB-ESSN/SEIR/ABM/readme.md

 /*************************************************/

- Note: The file seirs_v1.0.netlogo presents a version of the SEIRS model obtained by manually  traslating the algorithm into  code and refer to previous work used for Epew2021 workshop
+ Note: The file seirs_v1.0.netlogo refers to previous work used for Epew2021 workshop and presents a version of the SEIRS model obtained by manually  traslating the algorithm into  code

 /*************************************************/

 If you want to execute multiple simulations at a time you